taig/soap/README.md

 }
 ````

-`Serializable` is not supported autmatically.
+`Serializable` is not supported automatically.
 It is necessary to provide the `Writer` and `Reader` explicitly.

 ````scala
 import io.taig.android.soap.Bundle